Hamilton railway station, New South Wales: History

 The Main Northern line between Sydney and Newcastle was constructed in two distinct stages and in the earliest years, was worked as two separate railway systems.
 The line between Sydney (actually the junction at Strathfield) and the Hawkesbury River was opened on 5 April 1887, with the terminus being on the southern bank of the Hawkesbury River.
 The line between Newcastle and the northern bank of the Hawkesbury River (near present-day Wondabyne) was opened in January 1888.
 The line was completed through between Sydney and Newcastle with the opening of the massive rail bridge over the Hawkesbury River in 1889.

-Hamilton is located on the Northern line, between Broadmeadow and Newcastle.
-In 1857, the railway was opened in the Newcastle area when a line was opened from Honeysuckle Point (near present-day Civic Station) to East Maitland.
+Hamilton is located on the Northern line, between Broadmeadow and Newcastle Interchange.
+In 1857, the railway was opened in the Newcastle area when a line was opened from Honeysuckle Point to East Maitland.
 Unfortunately, neither of these locations were near sea ports, one of the main reasons for the establishment of rail transport in the Newcastle area.

 By 1858, the Newcastle-end had been extended to the sea port and the East Maitland-end had been extended into the town of Maitland.
-By the 1870s, the Great Northern Railway (GNR) had been extended further up the Hunter Valley and into Murrurundi.
+By the 1870s, the Main Northern line had been extended further up the Hunter Valley and to Murrurundi.
 Initially, single lines were laid in the area, but by the 1860s, most lines had been duplicated.

 Hamilton Railway Station was opened in 1872, between Newcastle and Waratah.

 In January 1888, a line had been constructed from Hamilton, south to the Hawkesbury River.
 The railway junction between the GNR and the new main line toward the Hawkesbury River was named Hamilton Junction.
 A signal box was built at Hamilton Junction in 1888, later being replaced by a new elevated brick, standard style signal box in 1898.

 In 1892, a locomotive depot was built in the triangular area of land formed by the line from Newcastle toward Maitland, the line from Hamilton toward the Hawkesbury River and the line between Waratah and Broadmeadow, which in effect joined the GNR to the line to Sydney.
 The locomotive depot replaced the first depot in the Newcastle area – Honeysuckle Point.
 Hamilton locomotive depot was itself replaced by the much larger Broadmeadow Locomotive Depot in 1924.

 At Hamilton, two side platforms were built, one for the Up main line and one for the Down main line.
 A goods yard was laid in behind the Down (northern side) platforms.
 A number of station buildings (in brick) were constructed on each platform.